Ahern Hotel: Financial difficulties and closure

-The hotel closure was approved by a U.S. Bankruptcy judge, and took effect on October 2, 2018, while a foreclosure auction was expected to take place at the end of the month.
+The hotel closure was approved by a U.S. bankruptcy judge, and took effect on October 2, 2018, while a foreclosure auction was expected to take place at the end of the month.
 Prior to the auction, discussions had been held about eventually reopening the Lucky Dragon without casino space, which could be converted into meeting space or an Esports lounge.
 The foreclosure auction was held on October 30, 2018, with a minimum bid of $35 million.
 With no bids made, Snow Covered Capital retained ownership of the Lucky Dragon.
 In February 2019, 40 Chinese EB-5 investors sued Fonfa, Weidner, Jacoby, and several limited liability companies.
 The investors claimed that they were "fraudulently induced" by the developers to invest in the project.
 The investors had yet to receive U.S. residency and sought a refund of their investment.
 In April 2019, Snow Covered Capital sued Fonfa, Weidner and Jacoby, alleging that they were required to reimburse the company for the cost of purchasing the Lucky Dragon.

-Ahern Hotel
+Ahern Luxury Boutique Hotel

 Following the auction, the property received interest from numerous prospective buyers, although the listing broker stated that approximately 98 percent of them were "dreamers" with no realistic chance of closing on a purchase of the property.
 On April 22, 2019, the Lucky Dragon was sold for $36 million to Don Ahern, the chairman and CEO of a local construction-equipment firm.
 Ahern was among few prospective buyers who was financially capable of purchasing the property.
 Ahern intended to eventually reopen the hotel and convert the casino area into conference and convention space.
 He also planned to give the property a new name, which would be determined at a later date.
 In May 2019, Ahern announced plans to have the hotel reopened within 60 days, and to have the convention space opened around November.
 The opening was later delayed.

 It eventually reopened as the Ahern Hotel and Convention Center in late 2019, with redecorated rooms and new signage, while retaining the red exterior of its predecessor.
 Ahern marketed the property as an upscale boutique hotel.
 Chinese-themed statues were removed, and the dragon chandelier was sold to the Muckleshoot Indian Casino in Washington.
 Work to transform the casino into convention space was expected to begin in March 2020.
 Ahern estimated that he was spending less than $10 million on the changes, including new restaurants.
 He hoped the entire resort would be ready in time for a grand opening on July 4, 2020.
 However, the opening was delayed because of the COVID-19 pandemic and its effects on the state.
 Ahern later hoped to have the renovations finished in October 2020.
 During the pandemic, the hotel offered free meals to first responders.